GCC-Future-Engineers-2026/GCC-fe-code-2026/README.md

 ## Team Introduction

-We are Grace Christian College representing The Philippines in the WRO Future Engineers category.
-This repository serves as our engineering documentation of our self-driving robot with the use of GitHub.
+WRO Future Engineers 2026: Team Grace Christian College 🏎️ Welcome to the official engineering repository for Team Grace Christian College from The Philippines.

+This repository documents the complete development cycle of our autonomous vehicle, designed from the ground up for the WRO Future Engineers challenge.
+Our engineering strategy this year focused on lightweight chassis design and high-speed computer vision processing].
+By prioritizing [e.g., reliable sensor fusion over complex mechanics], we built a robot capable of navigating dynamic obstacle courses with high precision and consistent lap times.

+Below, you will find our complete codebase, electrical schematics, and the engineering documentation that tracks our progress from early prototypes to our final competition-ready vehicle.

 ## 👥Team Grace Christian College